 PAYMENT OF INTEREST ..
-Interest on the Bonds will accrue from the date of initial delivery to the Underwriter (detailed below), will be payable commencing on August 28, 2025 (an irregular interest payment date) and each February 15 and August 15, thereafter, until stated maturity or prior redemption, and will be calculated on the basis of a 360-day year of twelve 30-day months.
+Interest on the Bonds will accrue from the date of initial delivery to the Underwriter (listed on the cover page hereof), will be payable on August 28, 2025 (a special interest payment date), and each February 15 and August 15 thereafter, and will be paid until stated maturity or prior redemption and calculated on the basis of a 360-day year of twelve 30-day months.
 See "THE BONDS - Description of the Bonds" herein.

-REDEMPTIONThe District reserves the option to redeem the Bonds maturing on and after August 15, 20 , in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on August 15, 20, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption.
-The Bonds maturing on August 15 in the years 20, 20 and 20 (the "Term Bonds") are also subject to mandatory sinking fund redemption prior to stated maturity.
-See "THE BONDS - Redemption Provisions of the Bonds" herein.
+REDEMPTIONThe District reserves the option to redeem the Bonds maturing on and after February 15, 2040, in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on February 15, 2034, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption.
+The Bonds maturing on February 15 in the years 2040, 2050 and 2055 (the "Term Bonds") are also subject to mandatory sinking fund redemption prior to stated maturity.
+See "THE BONDS - Redemption Provisions of the Bonds" herein